rsksmart/devportal-1.0/content/rsk-devportal/rif/wallet/dev-reference/index.md

 To send a token out of the RIF Wallet, the user is required to deploy their wallet.

 > Note that initial deployment of the wallet is **FREE** for end users and has been subsidized by IOV Labs.
 The wallet cannot be redeployed after deployment.
-See section on [deploying a wallet](/rif/wallet/user-guide/deploy-a-wallet/) for how to deploy a wallet using the App.
+See section on [deploying a wallet](/rif/wallet/user-guide/deploy-a-wallet/) for how to deploy the RIF Wallet.